Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 ### File Writing

 For my Data Structures assignment, I just chose to write to an external text file.
-I first created an `ofstream` object with a relative path to write to it, and used the built-in insertion operator to write data to it.
+I first created an `ofstream` object with a relative path to write to it, and used the built-in insertion operator to send my data.

 ```c++
 std::ofstream paper;